 - A statement of accreditation, or recognition as an academic institution, from a recognized national, regional, state, or local authority at the applicant's location.

 Educational Purpose of the Visit

-Applicants must provide a written statement confirming that the visit supports a specific curriculum for which academic credit is offered.
+The park visit must support a specific curriculum for which academic credit is offered.
 Commercial enterprises are not eligible for fee waivers, but groups using a commercial vehicle for transportation only may apply.